domxjs/domx/packages/StateChange/README.md

 # StateChange &middot; [![Build Status](https://travis-ci.com/jhorback/harbor-utils.svg?branch=packages/StateChange)](https://travis-ci.com/jhorback/harbor-utils)

-`StateChange` is an object that enables changing a property on an HTMLElement in a `functional` way.
+`StateChange` is a monad-like object that enables changing a property on an HTMLElement in a `functional` way.

 [Basic usage](#basic-usage) \
 [Configuration](#configuration) \